Greek Orthodox Church Sells Land In Israel, Worrying Both Israelis And Palestinians

 A bill in the Israeli parliament is proposing that the government immediately expropriate Greek Orthodox Church lands if they are sold to private investors.

-That has alarmed Jerusalem-based churches of many denominations, and the Greek Orthodox Patriarch is now conducting a rare public campaign, recording a video message in English warning of an "assault" on the church, and taking an international tour – meeting with the Pope, the Archbishop of Canterbury and other faith leaders – to drum up support for churches' property rights.
+That has alarmed Jerusalem-based churches of many denominations, and the Greek Orthodox Patriarch is now conducting a rare public campaign, recording a video message in English that warns of of an "assault" on the church, and taking an international tour — meeting with the pope, the archbishop of Canterbury and other faith leaders — to drum up support for churches' property rights.

 Local Palestinian church members argue whether the property sales are actually benefiting the local flock.